Languages constructed by Tolkien: Tolkien's hobby: glossopoeia

-Glossopoeia was Tolkien's hobby for most of his life.
+Tolkien was a professional philologist of ancient Germanic languages, specialising in Old English.
+Glossopoeia, the construction of languages, was Tolkien's hobby for most of his life.
 At a little over 13, he helped construct a sound substitution cypher known as Nevbosh, 'new nonsense', which grew to include some elements of actual invented language.
-Notably, Tolkien claimed that this was not his first effort in invented languages.
-Shortly thereafter, he developed a true invented language called Naffarin which contained elements that would survive into his later languages, which he continued to work on until his death more than 65 years later.
-Language invention had always been tightly connected to the mythology that Tolkien developed, as he found that a language could not be complete without the history of the people who spoke it, just as these people could never be fully realistic if imagined only through English and as speaking English.
-Tolkien therefore took the stance of a translator and adaptor rather than that of the original author of his works.
+Tolkien stated that this was not his first effort in invented languages.
+Shortly thereafter, he developed a true invented language called Naffarin.
+One of his early projects was the reconstruction of an unrecorded early Germanic language which might have been spoken by the people of Beowulf in the Germanic Heroic Age.